Hugius/FabiEngine3D/doc/markdown/SOUND2D.md

 ## 1. General

-- Sound2D is stereo audio in 2D space.
+- The sound2D is a stereo audio in 2D space.
 - A single sound2D can be simultaneously started multiple times.
 - Each of these sound2D instances can be started and stopped individually.
 - Every sound2D instance plays on a unique sound channel.